This post and its photos may contain affiliate links, view our disclosure policy.

 - Any crafts you made

-- A list of your favorite things: Movies, games, songs, etc.
+- List your favorite things: Movies, games, songs, etc.

 Your time capsule doesn’t need to be fancy.
 An old shoe box or cereal box is a great idea.
 You could decorate it with glitter and coloring.